artalatarta/artalatarta/README.md

 ## Frontend Developer | High School Student

-I'm a high-school student as well as an IT technologies fan skilled in frontend development.
+I'm a Business Information Technology student as well as an IT technologies fan skilled in frontend development.
 Especially interested in addressing social and business needs with IT and running start-ups.
 Member of winning teams in two nationwide competitions.
 Self-learned industry-leading frontend technologies, 3D printing and video editing.

-- 🌍  I'm based in Katowice, Poland
+- 🌍  I'm based in Enschede, The Netherlands & Katowice, Poland
-- 💻  I'm working on my study application
+- 💻  I'm working on ???

 ### Projects